 California’s “shared fault” law makes it possible to apportion liability for an accident among more than one party.

 The same may be true for comprehensive coverage.
-For instance, if a branch from a tree on someone else’s property falls onto someone’s car, the other property owner might be legally liable in whole or in part under California premises liability laws.
+For instance, if a branch from a tree on someone else’s property falls onto your car, the other property owner might be legally liable in whole or in part under California premises liability laws.